ibm-cloud-docs/AnalyticsEngine/example-of-customizations.md

 The following example makes use of Ambari's in-built `configs.py` script to change the value for `mapreduce.map.memory`.
 This script is available only on the management nodes.
 If you specified `target` as `all`  for adhoc customization or if `all` target is implied because of a bootstrap customization, you might want to specify the `NODE_TYPE` so that the code will be executed only once and from the management slave2 node.

-Note that the sample only works for new HDP 2.6.2 or 2.6.5 clusters.
-For existing HDP 2.6.2 clusters, you must use the `configs.sh` script for cluster customization.

 ```
 if [ "x$NODE_TYPE" == "xmanagement-slave2" ]
 then